The-Strategy-Unit/pxtextmining/README.md

 Therefore, the `R` scripts are, and will probably remain, experimental, so don't be surprised if the chunks of the code contain errors, are cryptic or don't work at all, or if the models aren't appropriate or don't perform _that_ great.

 Further details in the Appendix.

-#### `Python` rules!
-People who have been using `Python` for a long time may be a little more cynical about it.
-For me, switching from `R` to `Python` for the first time was like talking to God.
-The learners are immensely more efficient and building pipelines with `scikit-learn` is pretty straightforward.
-Preliminary findings place accuracy between 65-75% on the training dataset, and at around 65% on the test dataset.
-This is not bad for a starter, although more actions will be taken to hopefully improve performance as much as possible.

 ## Appendix
 ### `mlr3` (R)